ThatSINEWAVE/InsaneIdeas/README.md

 ## How it Works

-IdeaForger utilizes a clever algorithm to combine random concepts, providing you with fresh and innovative ideas every time.
+InsaneIdeas utilizes a clever algorithm to combine random concepts, providing you with fresh and innovative ideas every time.
 The fetched ideas are displayed in a clean and intuitive interface, allowing you to focus on what matters most – your creativity.

 ## Contributing